 How much travel advisors make often depends on how much they’re booking.
 The great thing about being a travel advisor, especially with Fora, is that you can work on your own schedule.
 Some advisors work full-time, while others manage their travel advisor responsibilities alongside a day job or other freelance gigs.

 Advisors typically earn anywhere from 5-15% on a hotel booking, so a $5,000 vacation could put as much as $750 in an advisor’s pocket.
 Compare that with the 30 percent that online booking sites make, and you’ll see that working with a travel advisor not only gives you a better experience, but it supports a small business (your travel advisor), and keeps more money in the pocket of the properties you’re staying at so they can continue running their business, too.

 It seems like the only question remaining is how to actually find a travel advisor – and lucky for you, we can help you with that too.
 Fora helps hundreds of travel-lovers (like you!) build careers as travel advisors, and you’ll love working with them because they’re real experts in their space.
 You can browse our list of travel advisors based around the world and find one that aligns with your travel style, or request to be matched with an advisor based on your preferences.

 How can I become a travel advisor?

 Are you the go-to person for travel tips?
-You may consider starting your own flexible career as a travel advisor with Fora.
+Maybe you have a following and are looking to level up your creator business?
+Established audience or not, you may consider starting your own flexible career as a travel advisor with Fora.
 We've rounded up a post with all of our tips on how to become a travel advisor.
 When you're ready to transform your passion for travel into meaningful revenue, get started with us today.
 We’ll hook you up with everything you need for success in the travel industry.